realworldocaml/book/en/19-installing-ocaml.md

 TODO: explain OCamlfind here.

-The `utop` tool provides a convenient interactive top-level, with full command history, command macros and module name completion.
+The `utop` tool provides a convenient interactive toplevel, with full command history, command macros and module name completion.
 The `~/.ocamlinit` file in your home directory initialises `utop` with common libraries and syntax extensions, so you don't need to type them in every time.
 A good default you